casey-martin/flounder/README.md

-# lumpi
+# Flounder
 ## ANN Chess Engine

-Lumpi is an artificial neural network (ANN) based chess evaluation tool.
+Flounder is an artificial neural network (ANN) based chess evaluation tool.
 A neural net is trained on positions scored by a conventional chess engine.
 Given a particular board state, the model predicts the corresponding centipawn value.

 Chess analysis engine used for generation of training data: